 Mainstream music is considered to be music that is listened to by a wide cross-section of people, cutting across barriers such as language, culture, and race.
 With standardized English used as a connective language between people from different nationalities, it follows that artists, who want to have an international following, would naturally sing in a neutral English accent to appeal to fans in a mainstream way.
 That’s because it is perceived that singing in a native accent produces what is termed folk music, which may not appeal to the masses.

 It’s little wonder why many singers outside North America usually head there to not only introduce their music to a wider audience but also create songs in professional music recording studios that are located there.
-By the way, if you think about it, many producers, and engineers who work at these studios want the songs to sound a certain way to increase their chances of being accepted in the mainstream, so singers and songwriters from Britain, for example, may lose creative control.
+By the way, if you think about it, many producers, and engineers who work at these studios want the songs to sound a certain way to increase their chances of being accepted into the mainstream, so singers and songwriters from Britain, for example, may lose creative control.

 Additionally, most popular songs usually have to become accepted by the American audience in order to be considered a hit.
 As a result, the singers consciously avoid their accents when singing in order to sound more ‘mainstream American’ so to speak.
 A number of singers have been accused of this, including Keith Urban, whose Australian accent is missing from most of his recordings.
 The Rolling Stones (Mick Jagger, Keith Richards) are also pointed out where this is concerned, but considering that the band is into rock and roll, that should explain why they sing the way they do.